 Allegheny County motions for expungements and criminal record sealing must be filed with the Court.
 The Court states that the entire process can potentially take up to one (1) year to complete.
 The filing of a request can be a daunting process in of itself for those who are unfamiliar with the workings of the Court.
 At times, an error in the filing process may mean starting over completely.
 Clearing records can be incredibly important for those who work in certain fields that require professional licenses, such as medicine, nursing, education, and so forth.
 For those seeking to clear their records, it may be helpful to retain the services of an experienced Pennsylvania criminal record expungement attorney when attempting to handle the expungement or record sealing process.

-Attorney Joseph D. Lento has a proven record of success helping clients with clearing their records throughout Pennsylvania, and as importantly, he personally handles all clients' expungements and record sealings from start to finish.
-If you or a loved one is seeking an expungement or record sealing in Pittsburgh or Allegheny County, PA, contact attorney Joseph D. Lento today.
+The Lento Law Firm has a proven record of success helping clients with clearing their records throughout Pennsylvania.
+If you or a loved one is seeking an expungement or record sealing in Pittsburgh or Allegheny County, PA, contact the Lento Law Firm today.